Uh Oh! (game show): Broadcast history

 For the first 4 seasons of the series run, Uh Oh! aired every Friday at 6 PM following YTV's Flagship block The Zone.
 An encore episode would air on Saturday at 1 PM.
 Starting with season 4, encore episodes of the series aired on Sunday at 3 PM.
 For its final two seasons, Uh Oh! moved to airing on Saturday at 12:00 Noon with no encore presentations.

 Episode status

-Seasons 3 through 6 is known to exist, and have been rerun on YTV at early mornings at 4:30AM and 6:00AM until September 2004 and Discovery Kids until it became Nickelodeon in 2009.
+Seasons 3 through 6 are known to exist, and have been rerun on YTV at early mornings at 4:30AM and 6:00AM until September 2004 and Discovery Kids until it became Nickelodeon in 2009.
 To date, the Season 1 episodes have never been rerun since the start of Season 2 in fall 1998.
 Several episodes of Uh Oh! have since been available on YouTube.
 It is believed that the master tapes for seasons 1 and 2 are lost and may no longer exist.
 Select seasons are available on BonusRound, a streaming service devoted to Canadian game shows.
+Boomerang started airing the series on January 5, 2026.